Dead Things: Plot

-That night, Buffy goes to Spike's crypt but leaves before he comes to the door.
+That night, Buffy goes to Spike's crypt, but leaves before he comes to the door.
 On patrol, she follows a woman's screams and is attacked by demons.
 The timeline of the fight seemingly flows out of order.
 Spike attacks the demons, while a disoriented Buffy accidentally strikes the female victim, apparently causing her to fall to her death; the woman was actually Jonathan magically disguised as Katrina, whom Buffy did not recognize, and the Trio then planted Katrina's real corpse at the scene.
 Spike pulls a distraught Buffy away from the scene and tries to dispose of the body.
-After experiencing a disturbing dream about Spike and Katrina, Buffy tells Dawn that she has to go the police over her involvement in a woman's death; assuming Buffy will be taken away from her as a result, Dawn accuses Buffy of being emotionally absent and actively looking for a way to be separated from her.
+After experiencing a disturbing dream about Spike and Katrina, Buffy tells Dawn that she has to go the police for her involvement in a woman's death; assuming Buffy will be taken away from her as a result, Dawn accuses Buffy of being emotionally absent and actively looking for a way to be separated from her.

 Outside the police station, Spike tries to prevent Buffy from turning herself in, only for them to overhear that the body washed up by the river.
 Spike tells Buffy that, having saved thousands of lives, she should not have to pay for accidentally taking one.
 As Spike attempts to physically restrain her, Buffy takes out her frustration and anger on Spike; he stops defending himself and encourages her to attack him.
 She beats him senseless, calling him evil and soulless.
 Appalled by what she has just done, Buffy walks dazedly away from Spike.
 She enters the police station and overhears that the girl in the woods was Katrina Silber, whom she now recognizes as Warren's ex-girlfriend.
 Immediately guessing the truth, Buffy leaves without discussing the incident with the police.
-The Scooby Gang research and find that the demons Buffy encountered in the woods caused the time shifting, concluding that Katrina was dead before Buffy even encountered her.
+The Scooby Gang research and find that the Rwasundi Demons whom Buffy encountered in the woods caused the time-shifting, concluding that Katrina was dead before Buffy even encountered her.
 Buffy is certain of Warren's involvement and wants The Trio found and dealt with.
-The Sunnydale Police rule Katrina's death to be suicide or accidental drowning; Andrew is enthused by Warren's pronouncement that they got away with murder, while Jonathan seems disturbed.
+The Sunnydale Police rule Katrina's death to be suicide or accidental drowning; Andrew, who was initially horrified and devastated by Katrina's death, is enthused by Warren's pronouncement that they got away with murder, while Jonathan seems disturbed.

 After researching the resurrection spell, Tara tells Buffy that the spell changed Buffy on a molecular level, just enough to confuse Spike's chip, but did not make her in any way "wrong".
-Buffy is distraught, because she felt this was the only way to explain her recent behavior, admitting that she and Spike are having sex.
-Though surprised, Tara is supportive and says that it is okay whether Buffy loves Spike or not because Spike loves her.
-Buffy says that her not loving Spike but only "using" him disgusts her as much as actually loving him.
+Buffy is distraught, because she felt this was the only way to explain her recent behavior, and admits that she and Spike are having sex.
+Though surprised, Tara is supportive and says that it is okay if Buffy loves Spike, since Spike loves her.
+Buffy says that her not loving Spike, but only "using" him, disgusts her as much as actually loving him.
 Buffy breaks down crying with her head in Tara's lap, begging to know what is "wrong" with her.